jumpinjackie/forge-e33-mod/design/LANDS.md

 ### Design Notes

- - In the game, this is the home of Sirene, one of the Axons.
+ - In the game, this is the home of Sirène, one of the Axons.
  - Modelled on Grand Coliseum with drawbacks removed if you are Nevron/Painter aligned.

 ## Sky Island (Yavimaya Coast)